-This study would identify relatively low-cost, quick-implementation measures that can significantly improve pedestrian and bicyclist access at 10 locations in the MBTA system.
-The study would focus both on stations with high crash rates, indicating safety problems, and on stations with high densities of nearby population and employment but low rates of pedestrian and bicycle access, indicating access problems.
-An initial list of high-priority transit stations would be identified through a combination of factors including existing ridership survey results, bicycle parking utilization data, nearby population and employment densities, and pedestrian and bicycle counts.
-A GIS analysis would then be performed identifying crashes that have occurred within 1-mile buffers around these stations.
-The analysis would make it possible to produce a list of the top 25 access-impeded transit stations for bicyclists and pedestrians.
+This study will identify relatively low-cost, quick-implementation measures that can significantly improve pedestrian and bicyclist access at 10 locations in the MBTA system.
+The study will focus both on stations with high crash rates, indicating safety problems, and on stations with high densities of nearby population and employment but low rates of pedestrian and bicycle access, indicating access problems.
+An initial list of high-priority transit stations will be identified through a combination of factors, including existing ridership survey results, bicycle parking utilization data, nearby population and employment densities, and pedestrian and bicycle counts.
+A GIS analysis will then be performed, identifying crashes that have occurred within a one-mile radius of these stations.
+The analysis will make it possible to produce a list of the top 25 access-impeded transit stations for bicyclists and pedestrians.

-City or town officials, as well as the MBTA, would be surveyed in order to determine the accuracy of the high-crash locations, the potential for possible improvements, the existence of other local safety problems for bicyclists and pedestrians, and any other concerns.
-Selection priority of 6-7 stations will include the municipality's intention to implement improvements at or in the area immediately surrounding stations being studied.
-A qualitative analysis for each of the 10 selected stations would be sent to the relevant cities or towns for their consideration in design and implementation, and will also be shared with the MBTA.
-The study could also be used by cities, towns, and the MBTA to prioritize safety improvements and justify use of safety funds, and by the Boston MPO to make recommendations for safety improvements.
+City and town officials, as well as the MBTA, will be surveyed in order to determine the accuracy of the list of high-crash locations, the potential for possible improvements, the existence of other local safety problems for bicyclists and pedestrians, and any other concerns.
+Selection priority of 6-7 stations will include the municipality's intention to implement improvements at or in the area immediately surrounding the stations being studied.
+A qualitative analysis for each of the 10 selected stations will be sent to the relevant cities and towns for their consideration in design and implementation, and will also be shared with the MBTA.
+The study could also be used by cities, towns, and the MBTA to prioritize safety improvements and justify the use of safety funds, and by the Boston Region MPO to make recommendations for safety improvements.